 Information Security Officers are required to protect private data, personal information, and classified documents, as well as create safeguards that allay the concerns of clients, patients, and businesses.
 There is expected to be continued growth in demand for contract Information Security staff, with small and medium enterprises increasingly using cloud technology for data management and require assistance with security without employing a dedicated staff member.

 Between 2014 and 2016, 13,000 additional Information Security positions were created in the U.S.A., four times the expected employment growth for that period.
-According to BLS, in 2016 there were 96,870 Information Security Officers employed in the U.S., and 18 percent increase in job opportunities is expected by 2024.
+According to BLS, in 2016 there were 96,870 Information Security Officers employed in the U.S. and an 18 percent increase in job opportunities is expected by 2024.
 Given the trends over the last three years, it is highly likely this growth will be much greater, especially as new job titles and responsibilities appear in the IT data security arena.

 In Texas, the rate of growth is expected to be the same, with 31 percent more jobs expected by 2024.
 As of May 2020, there were 13,410 Information Security positions, with almost half of these working in the Dallas-Plano-Irving TX Metropolitan Division.
 The median average annual earnings for this career field is $115,830.This number is projected to rise by 320 new job openings every year.